FabienTregan/TheOldManGlitch/readme.md

 ### Initial configuration of the screen

 * Stretch the screen window of GBG so it takes the full height of the screen and have a 1:1 aspect ratio
-* Move this windows to the right side of the screen
+* Move this window to the right side of the screen
 * Open the debugger (`esc` key)
 * Move it to the left side
-* Stretch it so it takes full height and the memory view (bottom of the windows) show the hex value but not the text values
+* Stretch it so it takes full height and the memory view (bottom of the windows) show the hex values but not the text values

 ### Initial state of the emulator